cjpthatsme/3D-SVG-Confetti-Background-Generator/README.md

 ## 🙏 Credits

-Created with ❤️ by Chris Page
+Created with ❤️ by [Your Name]

-SVG ribbon designs included.
+Custom SVG ribbon designs included.

 ---

-**Need help?** Run `ConfettiBackground.help()` in your browser console for interactive documentation!
+**Need help?** Check this README or the demo for configuration examples!